-Stock-based compensation expense represents the cost of the grant date fair value of employee awards over the requisite service period of the awards (usually the vesting period) on a straight-line basis.
-For stock awards for which vesting is subject to performance-based milestones, the expense is recorded over the remaining service period after the point when the achievement of the milestone is probable or the performance condition has been achieved.
-We account for awards to nonemployees using the fair value method.
-Awards to nonemployees are subject to periodic revaluation over their vesting terms and was not material for all periods presented.
+Stock-based compensation expense represents the cost of the grant date fair value of employee and non-employee awards over the requisite service period of the awards (usually the vesting period) on a straight-line basis.
+For stock awards for which vesting is subject to performance-based milestones, the expense is recorded over the remaining service period after the point when the achievement of the milestone becomes probable.
 We estimate the fair value of all stock option grants using the Black-Scholes option pricing model and recognize forfeitures as they occur.